waynegraham/registry.clir.org/_projects/2008-cultural-intermix-a-protocol-for-describing-and-acc.md

 ---
 layout: project
-title: "Cultural Intermix: A Protocol for Describing and Accessing Mail Art Collections"
+title: Cultural Intermix: A Protocol for Describing and Accessing Mail Art Collections
 ---